ng-bootstrap/ng-bootstrap/DEVELOPER.md

 * `clang-format` also includes a git hook, run `git clang-format` to format all files you touched.
 * You can run this as a **git pre-commit hook** to automatically format your delta regions when you commit a change.
-In the core repo, run
+In the ng-bootstrap repo, run

 ```
     $ echo -e '#!/bin/sh\nexec git clang-format' > .git/hooks/pre-commit